kangarko/docs/docs/minebot/guides/installation/setup_and_run.md

 The first step to creating a Discord bot is to create a **bot user** on the developer portal.
 [Navigate to the developer portal](https://discord.com/developers/applications) and create a new bot:

 !!! warning
-    - Before proceeding, ensure you have met all the necessary prerequisites.
-You can find information on system requirements and dependencies [here](./requirements.md).
-    - Please enable Discord Developer Mode by navigating to `Settings -> Advanced -> Developer Mode`.
+    - Before proceeding, enable Discord Developer Mode by navigating to `Settings -> Advanced -> Developer Mode`.
     - Click the images below to zoom them.

 !!! danger